 Rinse with tea

-You may think of tea as a sore throat remedy, but you can also use it to give dry hair a natural shine.
-Use a quart of cooled, brewed tea as a final rinse after your regular shampoo, Macintosh suggests.
+You may think of tea as a sore throat remedy, but here’s how you can use it to fix damaged hair and give it a natural shine: Use a quart of cooled, brewed tea as a final rinse after your regular shampoo, Macintosh suggests.
 Tea can enhance hair color, so make sure to use a tea that works with your hair color.
 Blondes should use chamomile tea; black tea may darken their tresses.
 Brunettes should use black tea to enhance shine and enrich color.
-This is what your hair is trying to tell you about your health.
+(This is what your hair is trying to tell you about your health.)

 Restore shine with apple cider vinegar

 An apple cider vinegar mist can restore luster, Macintosh says.
 “The vinegar neutralizes the hair’s pH and closes the cuticle,” he explains.
 “It’s like doing a clear gloss at home.”
 He suggests mixing one part apple cider vinegar to 10 parts water in a spray bottle and misting on clean, damp hair once a week.
 Since the mixture is slightly acidic, you don’t want to overdo it.

 Strengthen fragile hair with an egg mask.
 Jet Rhys, owner of Jet Rhys Salon in Solana Beach, California, suggests whisking half a cup of full-fat yogurt, three tablespoons of honey, and one egg yolk and applying it to your hair and scalp.
 Cover it with a shower cap and leave on for 15-30 minutes before shampooing out.
 (Watch out for these night-time hair mistakes that can ruin your locks.)